cloudera/hue/docs/designs/apache_flink.md

 * Addition of Task Server and Websockets for smoother support
 * Importer support

-Note: some ways to iteratively get some progress could be to start with these static modules which don't necessarily require a running Hue.
+Non Full Editor: some ways to iteratively get some progress could be to start with these static modules which don't necessarily require a running Hue.

 ![Flink SQL Scratchpad Editor](https://cdn.gethue.com/uploads/2020/04/flink_cloudera.jpeg)